You can address complex examples using API Creator:

 - No control flow

-- API Server invokes rules per changes in referenced attributes.In conventional procedural programming, you must explicitly invoke object methods for them to execute.
-In reactive programming, the rules are similar to pipeline event, but are more granular.
+- CA Live API Creatorinvokes rules per changes in referenced attributes.In conventional procedural programming, you must explicitly invoke object methods for them to execute.
+In reactive programming, the rules are similar to event handlers or triggers, but are more granular.
 They react to a change in the referenced attributes.